City of Lincoln

 The committee advises the Mayor, City Council and the Department of Parks & Recreation on the development of a comprehensive plan for bicycle and pedestrian network.
 The group also makes recommendations on the location, needs, designs, safety, and development of policies relating to the use of trails and routes.

-The Advisory Council recommends policy to the Director of Parks & Recreation, The City Council and the Mayor on issues relating to the development, design programming and preservation of the Veterans Memorial Garden area and all memorials contained in the Garden.
+The mission of the Veterans Memorial Garden Advisory Council (Council) shall be to recommend policy to the Director of Parks and Recreation, the City Council and the Mayor on issues relating to the development, design, programming, and preservation of the Veterans Memorial Garden (Garden) area, and all memorials contained in the Garden; to promote public awareness of the Garden; and to identify and coordinate events to take place in the Garden.

 Special Requirements: Seven members must be veterans, and the remaining four members may be veterans.